 Even though it has a track record of glorified resilience, this glove earns a fairly low score in this category because of its lesser craftsmanship.
 When looking closely, we see thread fly-aways and widely spaced stitching.
 The cloth material on the back of the hand showed some abrasion and wear after our three month testing period.
-As a result, while it doesn't have the best craftsmanship, it can hold up over the years.
-It is only $16.
+While it doesn't have the best craftsmanship, we have seen these hold up over the years.

 This glove isn't the highest performer and doesn't compete with other gloves in specific categories, but it is a favorite amongst ski guides and ski bums.
 It is cheap, offers okay performance, and is easy to replace.
 There are many options out there, but none with a durable outer like this, for such a low price.
 Those that will find the most value will appreciate a single-glove design that is breathable and dexterous.